* Assets: $112,916 (2011)

 Established by the Sara Lee Corporation in 1981, the Sara Lee Foundation (SLF) was an independent legal entity governed by its own board of directors.
-The Sara Lee Corporation’s policy was to give nonprofit organizations at least 2% of its U.S. pretax income each year through cash and product donations.
+The Sara Lee Corporation’s policy was to give nonprofit organizations at least 2 percent of its U.S. pre-tax income each year through cash and product donations.
 Many of these corporate-wide donations were distributed through SLF.
 In 2003, for example, some $6.5 million of the Sara Lee Corporation’s $29 million in grants were awarded via the Foundation.

-SLF focused its philanthropy primarily on groups based in the city of Chicago, where the Corporation’s headquarters are located, though the Foundation also gave to numerous organizations across the United States and around the world.
+SLF focused its philanthropy primarily on groups based in the city of Chicago, the site of the Corporation’s headquarters, though the Foundation also gave to numerous organizations elsewhere in the United States and around the world.
 Identifying its areas of concern as Women’s Issues, Hunger, Homelessness, Job Training, and Arts & Culture, SLF placed an especially high “priority on programs aimed at improving the lives of women, who comprise the majority of Sara Lee Corporation’s consumers and employees.”
 Viewing the United States as a nation rife with discrimination against “women and communities of color,” SLF sought to strike a blow against such perceived injustice by “directing special attention” to these “underserved and diverse populations.”

 The Sara Lee Foundation administered two principal Giving Programs: